meiqingli/meiqingli.github.io/data/cv.md

 Education
 ======
-* PhD in City and Regional Planning, University of California, Berkeley, 2019 -
+* Ph.D. in City and Regional Planning, University of California, Berkeley, 2019 -
 * Master of City Planning, University of Pennsylvania, 2018
 * B.A. in Urban Studies & Economics, The University of Hong Kong, 2016